hypertrace/hypertrace-docs-website/src/pages/instrumentation/js-agent.md

 template: docs
 ---

-## Instrument you JS application with OpenTelemetry JS
+## Instrument your JS application with OpenTelemetry JS

 To get started with instrumenting your JS application, you have to do following three steps.
 - Install the required OpenTelemetry libraries